UCL-MIRSG/ansible-collection-infra/roles/tomcat/README.md

 - "{{ tomcat_backup_directory }}/logs"
 ```

-## Dependencies

-You will need to install the following collections before using `mirsg.tomcat`:

-- `community.general`

 ## Example Playbook

 Including an example of how to use your role (for instance, with variables